Tobi-De/resume/rendercv_output/Tobi_DEGNON_CV.md

 # Summary

-I'm a backend Django developer with 4 years of experience.
-I've mostly worked at startups where I was in charge of the full technical aspects of product lifecycles, from architecture to deployment.
+Backend Django developer with 4 years of experience at startups, where I built products from the ground up, from architecture to deployment

 # Experience